White Oaks Mall (London, Ontario): Today

-There are over 150 stores and services in the mall.
+There are over 150 stores and services in the mall, which include a Dollarama, Sephora, Lush, Miniso, Roots, The Shoe Company, and a food court.

 In 2022, it was announced that White Oaks Mall's concrete walls along the exterior would be removed and replaced with a modern look, with restaurants and patios along the new entrance.
 Westdell Development bought the mall in August 2023.
 New ownership has discussed the possibility of adding office space and apartments.
+Anchor store Hudson's Bay closed in 2025, which was partially replaced by a smaller IKEA concept store and football training/entertainment facility Footlab in 2026.
+IKEA had previously announced a London store in 2017, but shelved the proposal in 2020.

 Shops in White Oaks Mall prior to renovations.

 Walmart in White Oaks Mall, since converted to a Supercentre.